ExxonMobil Lawrence G. Rawl Engineering Practice Facility

 Students must go through a two-step process before gaining access to the REPF practice bays, machine shop and surrounding areas.

-Step 2: Students working in the REPF must take the Safety and Operations 20 question exam, passing with at least a 70% proficiency.
+Students working in the REPF must take the Safety and Operations 20 question quiz, passing with at least a 70% proficiency.
 Scores will be emailed to the student and to the Engineering Practice Coordinator.

 University Rules for Student Organization/Competitive Team Trips